PrzemekKozakQA/Memento-Flask-application/README.md

 1. Live demo on Render server.

     The application is hosted on the free Render server at: <https://test-memento.onrender.com>.
 Due to the limitations of free hosting, the first application launch may take 3-4 minutes.
 The entered data is also not stored between sessions.
-    You can use your saved user to explore the features of the Memento app.
+    You can use saved user to explore the features of the Memento app.
     The details for the test account are:
     > username: Tester
     > password: tester123